 Bullfinches prefer woodland, scrub, orchards and gardens.

-What food do bullfinches eat?
+What do bullfinches eat in the wild?

-Where to feed bullfinches
+What to feed bullfinches in the garden?

 Feeder – Ideally above 1m in height